MichaelWehar/Open-Source-Spell-Checker/README.md

 - It is...
 Simple, Lightweight, Customizable, Fast, Client-side, Free

 - It is **not**...
-Perfect, Extremely Accurate, Neural Network-based
+Fully Supported, Perfect, Extremely Accurate, Neural Network-based

+# More Details

+- You may use this library freely, but it is not adequate for commercial use cases.

+- Anyone is welcome to contribute code and make improvements.
+Just submit a pull request.

+- **Update:** I started working on a commercial spell checker back in November so for the time being, I personally won't be able to contribute code to this repository.
+Please still feel welcome to make pull requests and post issues.

 # How does a Spell Checker work?
 A spell checker must be configured with a valid word list.
 Given an input string, the spell checker recommends words from the valid word list.